dr0pdb/Build-It-Bigger/README.md

+# Build It Bigger

+This is my fourth Project in the Android Developer Nanodegree.
+The project guidelines are as follows:-

-# Gradle for Android and Java Final Project
+## Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist